princegeovision/APObjCKit/README.md

 - "PreRequirement.h" not use in iOS
 - "libresolv.tbd", "libresolv.9.tbd" need this.
 [REF](https://developer.apple.com/forums/thread/654882)

+#### currently test on iOS-simulator ok.
+But fail on macOS for 2 reason

+- 01 = struct rt_metrics
+- 02 = Missing '#include <net/route.h>'; definition of 'rt_metrics' must be imported from module 'Darwin.net.route' before it is required
+- This function compiler can define not see in macOS.

 ### History

 - 0.7.0 : provide API for Network Interface Info. (both macOS , and iOS)